5 steps to take after incorporating your company

 You will want business insurance to protect your company just in case something goes wrong.
 There are various types of insurance, and some are mandatory for a company to have.
 For example, once you hire your first employee, you will need Employers' Liability Insurance.

-If you're a start-up or small business and are thinking about protecting your company, we've teamed up with Digital Risks who offer business insurance.
-If you're interested, please tick the 'I'm interested' checkbox and fill out your contact details; you'll be contacted by a team member with further information.
+If you're a start-up or small business and are thinking about protecting your company, we've teamed up with Churchill and Direct Line who offer business insurance (only available during application process at the moment).

 4. Marketing your business